 It’s probably the dream of every road-weary traveller encountering another set of roadworks on their already long journey.

-Of course, it’s fine in theory, but as heads of Data, Regulatory Reporting or Analytics functions in retail banking know, rarely are their departments connected together in such a way as to make this kind of customer-satisfying, joined-up approach become a reality.
+Of course, it’s fine in theory, but as heads of Data, Regulatory Reporting or Analytics functions in retail banking know, rarely are their departments connected together in such a way as to make this kind of customer-satisfying, joined-up approach becomes a reality.

 For one thing, the goals of each unit are usually heavily focused on the core activities of the unit: